MOM reviewing all options to tackle workplace discrimination: Tan See Leng

-While anti-discrimination laws will not be a panacea for unfair employment practices, the authorities are considering all options, said Manpower Minister Tan See Leng on Saturday (July 10).
+While anti-discrimination laws will not be a panacea for unfair employment practices, the authorities are considering all options, said Manpower Minister Tan See Leng yesterday.

 Stiffer penalties may be adopted for employers who do not consider Singaporeans fairly for job opportunities, he said.

-Speaking to reporters after a community event at Joo Chiat Community Centre, Dr Tan said “it will not be long” before they come back with a recommendation.
+Speaking to reporters after a community event at Joo Chiat Community Club, Dr Tan said "it will not be long" before they come back with a recommendation.

 The minister was responding to Leader of the Opposition Pritam Singh's recent comments calling for businesses to lobby the Government to pass anti-discrimination laws.

-Last Thursday, Mr Singh said that while the Workers’ Party supports MOM’s Fair Consideration Framework in principle, it needs more teeth.
+Last Thursday, Mr Singh said that while the Workers' Party supports in principle MOM's Fair Consideration Framework, it needs more teeth.

 Employers who unfairly hire foreigners over Singaporeans are subjected only to administrative penalties, he said at an event organised by the Singapore International Chamber of Commerce.

-He added that anti-discrimination laws with statutory penalties would send a “powerful signal” for businesses to change how they recruit.
+He added that anti-discrimination laws with statutory penalties would send a "powerful signal" for businesses to change how they recruit staff.

 MOM's Fair Consideration Framework, which was introduced in 2014, sets out the requirements for employers in Singapore to consider Singaporeans fairly for job opportunities before hiring foreign professionals on the Employment Pass and S Pass.